 The visit to Dallas will include a motorcade tour through the city.
 Discussions take place as to whether the President’s limousine should be open top.
-Kennedy prefers open top motorcades whenever possible, but the weather forecast is for rain.
-By late morning, however, the weather has cleared up.
+Kennedy prefers open top motorcades whenever possible, but the rain that morning is hardly conducive.
+The rain then eases off.
 The temperature in Dallas is around 67F, with a slight breeze.
 The decision is taken to go without the roof.

 US media interest in the trip is high.
 Television cameras will capture some of the motorcade route and the President’s speech at the Trade Mart will also be broadcast.

 Meanwhile, over on the other side of the Atlantic, The Beatles, currently riding high at the top of the British singles chart with She Loves You, have released their second long player, With The Beatles.
 Newspaper front pages are dominated by Labour Party candidate Peter Doig’s comfortable win in the Dundee by-election and the crisis at the British Overseas Airways Corporation, which reportedly has debts of over £80 million.
 An ongoing court case involving a film producer and James Bond author Ian Fleming is also generating column inches.
 That morning’s Daily Express has a feature on American Republican nominee hopeful Barry Goldwater, under the headline “The man who’s gunning for Kennedy”.

 The UK is six hours ahead of Dallas and 20 degrees colder.
 The country is beginning to slide into winter and the annual advertising boom in cold and flu remedies is well under way.